fghaas/lca2018-lxc/markdown/intro.md

 linux.conf.au 2018 | January 26, 2018

-Note: I would like to acknowledge the Gadigal of the Eora Nation, the traditional custodians of this land and pay my respects to the Elders both past and present.
+Note: I would like to acknowledge the Gadigal of the Eora Nation who are the traditional custodians of this land, and pay my respects to their Elders both past and present.

 I would also like to acknowlege Linux Australia, the custodians of LCA, and pay my respects to all conference organizers and volunteers